ghuff/HRG/Medusa/Medusa1.0/Medusa/README.md

 * Creates two ArrayLists of Rectangles which are used to pass tracking information between the Kinect, the MainWindow display, and the AnalyzeBoxes() function.
     * Neopixels
     * rectangles
-* Since JAVA passes objects by reference, *Neopixels* and *rectangles* may be modified in any function called from here.
+* Since Java passes objects by reference, *Neopixels* and *rectangles* may be modified in any function called from here.
 *Calls AnalyzeBoxes() to
 ### AnalyzeAntennaDimensions()